 Nowadays, roughly 15% of the US workforce are shift workers.
 These people work on a schedule outside the traditional 9 to 5 – early mornings, evenings or nights.
 The new DeskTime feature is created to help managers plan and schedule shifts more effectively, as well as track the productivity of their shift workers.

 Let’s take a closer look at the feature, how it can be useful to you, and how to start using it.

 What is Work Schedules?

 Generally speaking, Work Schedules is a schedule builder for shift work.
 It allows managers to plan shifts and oversee their human resources, while employees – to submit preferred shifts and see their schedules.

 Apart from that, both employer and staff can see different shift performance stats, such as average productivity, efficiency, time spent away from the computer, and more.

-Why use an employee scheduling app?
+Why use a shift scheduling app?

 Here are the main benefits of using DeskTime as an employee scheduling app: